Yuxing-Wang-THU/ModularEvoGym/README.md

 ### **RL Training**

 #### 1. Controlling a single VSR
-To train a predefined agent to walk, cd to the `examples` folder and run the following script:
+To train a predefined robot to walk, cd to the `examples` folder and run the following script:

 ```shell
 python run_transformer_ppo.py